vijaykramesh/pr-lint-action/README.md

 ignore_case: true
 ```

+## Local Development

+Run `yarn install` to install any dependencies needed.

 ## Testing

-Run `jest test` to test:
+Run `yarn test` to test:

 ```
  PASS  ./index.test.js
   pr-lint-action
-    ✓ fails if check_title is true and title does not match (180ms) ✓ passes if check_title is false and title does not match (66ms) ✓ passes if check_title is true and title matches (67ms) ✓ fails if check_branch is true and branch does not match (66ms) ✓ passes if check_branch is false and branch does not match (61ms) ✓ passes if check_branch is true and branch matches (64ms) ✓ passes if check_commits is true and all commits match (66ms) ✓ fails if check_commits is true and some commits do not match (59ms) ✓ passes if check_commits is false and all commits match (61ms) ✓ passes if check_commits is false and some commits do not match (62ms) ✓ fails if check_branch and check_title is true and title does not match (59ms) ✓ fails if check_branch and check_title is true and title does not match (63ms) ✓ passes if check_branch and check_title is true and both match (61ms) ✓ passes if ignore_case and lower case title/branch (58ms) ✓ passes if ignore_case and lower case commits (65ms) ✓ fails if not ignore_case and lower case title/branch (66ms)
+    ✓ fails if check_title is true and title does not match (15 ms) ✓ fails if bad title and branch (14 ms)
+    ✓ passes if check_title is false and title does not match (6 ms) ✓ passes if check_title is true and title matches (5 ms) ✓ fails if check_branch is true and branch does not match (5 ms) ✓ passes if check_branch is false and branch does not match (5 ms) ✓ passes if check_branch is true and branch matches (5 ms) ✓ passes if check_commits is true and all commits match (7 ms) ✓ fails if check_commits is true and some commits do not match (9 ms) ✓ passes if check_commits is false and all commits match (4 ms) ✓ passes if check_commits is false and some commits do not match (5 ms) ✓ fails if check_branch and check_title is true and title does not match (7 ms) ✓ fails if check_branch and check_title is true and title does not match (8 ms) ✓ passes if check_branch and check_title is true and both match (10 ms) ✓ passes if ignore_case and lower case title/branch (6 ms) ✓ passes if ignore_case and lower case commits (7 ms) ✓ fails if not ignore_case and lower case title/branch (4 ms)
 ```

+## Lint

+Run `yarn lint` to run ESLint.
+Run `yarn lint --fix` to fix any issues that it can.

 ## Contributing